Best Affordable Neighborhoods in Norwalk, CT

-Some of the cheapest neighborhoods in Norwalk are West Norwalk, Woods Pond, and Spring Hill.
+Some of the cheapest neighborhoods in Norwalk are Merritt, Silvermine, and Strawberry Hill.
 These neighborhoods offer some of the lowest rent prices in Norwalk, making them ideal for renters on a budget.
-As of May 1, 2025, the average rent in Norwalk is $2,403, which is 1.9% higher than last year.
+As of April 29, 2026, the average rent in Norwalk is $2,503, which is 0.3% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent